-Our expanded curricular and experiential offerings mean more opportunities to develop as a legal thinker and professional.
-At our campuses in Camden and Newark, you'll find close-knit environments, experience rigorous training, and cultivate relationships with great legal minds that you need to grow into your role as a lawyer—at a cost that's half that of other law schools in our region.
+At our locations in Camden and Newark, you'll find close-knit environments, experience rigorous training, and cultivate relationships with great legal minds that you need to grow into your role as a lawyer—at a cost that's half that of other law schools in our region.
+Our breadth of curricular and experiential offerings mean more opportunities for you to develop as a legal thinker and professional.
 And your Rutgers Law degree will establish your lifelong connection with a world-class research institution.

 Contact the Admissions Office in Camden at 856-225-6102